-When you run the packaged-for-Web executable file and unpack the ServerGuide Scripting Toolkit files to the default location (c:\sgshare), the directory structure shown in Table 1 on page 9 is created.
+When you run the packaged-for-Web executable file and unpack the ServerGuide Scripting Toolkit files to the default location (c:\sgshare), the following directory structure is created.

 - 1. When using the Altiris Deployment Solution for Windows, the default network share is c:\Program Files\Altiris\eXpress\Deployment Server. - 2.
 When using the Altiris Deployment Solution for Linux, the default network share is opt/altiris/deployment/adlserver. - 3.
 When using Microsoft ADS, the default network share is c:\sgshare.